 We’re all going through these challenges together

 My business partner and I have been overwhelmed by the financial pressures of losing so much, so fast, while carrying considerable overhead in management costs.
 We sadly had to approach our management team to come up with some financial solutions.
 We gave them the option of either taking a temporary, voluntary leave, or take a much lower salary.
 Although, all our managers completely understood, and handled it extremely well, it was still the hardest day of my business career (Side note.
 We are now looking at Government support options, that may help a lot here).

 We are panicking because we are struggling to get proper personal protective equipment (PPE) for our custodians to wear when they clean.
 Masks have been incredibly hard to come by, and our custodians are starting to say they don’t want to risk cleaning anymore.

 I realize this sounds like a lot of doom and gloom, and that’s not my intention.
-My intention is to let you know that we are going through these challenges too, and that we can relate with those cleaning companies who are also getting hit hard by COVID-19.
+My intention is to let you know that we are going through these challenges too, and that we can relate with those janitorial companies who are also getting hit hard by COVID-19.

-3 Reasons for Hope
+3 Reasons for Hope for Janitorial Companies

 Having said all this, there is so much hope to be had for us janitorial owners.
 Here are my 3 reasons why I believe, as janitorial owners, we have a lot of amazing things to look forward to, despite the short term challenges.